geostarters/instamaps-frontend/README.md

 The files will be generated under the _/geocatweb/dist/_ directory.

 <aside class="warning">
-    This code is only from the Front-end of Instamaps.
+    :warning: This code is only from the Front-end of Instamaps.
 The Back-end code is not available at the moment.
 </aside>